Skip to Main Content

 The majority of your clitoris sits deep in the pelvic floor area, which is why your pelvic floor can impact your ability to have a satisfying orgasm.
 Let’s take a tour.

-A diagram of the clitoris, labelled with the following parts: glans, prepuce, clitoral body, crura, root, bulbs
+An illustrated diagram of the clitoris including the glans, prepuce/clitoral hood, clitoral body, crura, root, and bulbs.

 1. Glans